aces/Loris-MRI/docs/scripts_md/MRI.md

 Determines the type of the scan identified by its scan type ID.

-INPUT: scan type ID and database handle reference
+INPUTS: scan type ID and database handle reference

 RETURNS: Textual name of scan type